-I got up early and put in the corrections to yesterday's story and post in on my trip page.
-I went and had breakfast and Robin soon joined me.
-There we many other NRHS members staying at the Days Inn.
+I arose early and put in the corrections to yesterday's story then uploaded it before going for breakfast where Robin soon joined me.
+There we met many other NRHS members who were staying at the Days Inn.
 We left about 7:30 AM and went by the Vermont Railroad Rutland shops.

-One more picture of Vermont Railroad GP-40-2 303.
-I drove Robin over to Gookins Falls also known as Mead Falls so he could get pictures of it this morning.
-We then drove to Center Rutland to wait for Amtrak.
+One more picture of Vermont Railroad 303.
+I drove Robin over to Gookins Falls, also known as Mead Falls, so he could get pictures of it then made our way to Center Rutland to wait for Amtrak.